Rising Fuel Costs in Trucking (2026): Diesel Prices, Fuel Surcharge Challenges & What’s Next

 Are your fuel surcharge agreements keeping up with diesel prices?

-Because long-term success in this industry depends on one thing:
+Because long-term success in this industry depends on one thing: Fair alignment between cost and compensation.

 At Pure Freight Lines, we focus on dedicated capacity, operational discipline, and transparent pricing models that help customers navigate market volatility — including rising fuel costs.
+Together, we can work towards a more sustainable and profitable future in trucking.

 .png)